New York City Department of Parks and Recreation: Parks Enforcement Patrol

 The department maintains an enforcement division, called the Parks Enforcement Patrol (PEP), responsible for maintaining safety and security within the parks system.
-Parks Enforcement Patrol officers have peace officer status under NYS Penal Law and are empowered through this status to make arrests and issue tickets.
+Parks Enforcement Patrol officers are employed as New York City special officer and have very limited peace officer status under New York state penal law.
+They are empowered through this status to make arrests and issue summons for park related offenses at New York City parks only.
 PEP officers patrol land, waterways and buildings under the jurisdiction of the Department of Parks and Recreation on foot, bicycle, horseback, boat and marked patrol trucks.
 PEP officers are also responsible for physical site inspections of NYC park concession facilities to assure the concessionaires compliance with state laws.